 Ball gown: A regal classic with a fitted bodice that cinches in at the waist with a full skirt (created with crinolines and layers of tulle) that glides over the hip and torso area.
-This dress is what fairy-tales moments are made of.
+This gown is what fairy-tales moments are made of.

 Sheath: A versatile gown (requiring less fabric) that is effortless to move around in.
 This style skims the body and falls straight to the floor below the hips.